The Bankrate promise

 Car insurance companies can cancel, or “drop” your coverage, although you will typically be given enough notice to obtain a new policy.
 Your car insurance company will likely send you a letter explaining why your coverage has been dropped.
 If the company neglects to explain its reasoning, you may want to contact your agent or a customer service representative to find out why your policy is being canceled.

-Your auto insurance policy could be cancelled if:
+Your auto insurance policy could be canceled if:

 - You neglected to pay your premium.